 - Civil law

 - Legal writing

-Depending on the school, some classes may be available on evenings or weekends or online.
+Depending on the school, some classes may be available evenings, weekends or online.
 Through their degree programs, students may have the opportunity to complete an internship to gain practical experience in the legal field.
 Some institutions offer free classes on legal subjects to introduce aspiring paralegals to topics they will encounter in their education programs.

-Some four-year institutions also offer degrees in paralegal studies.
-Alternatively, students can earn a bachelor's degree in a different field and then complete a paralegal certificate program approved by the American Bar Association.
-The required semester hours for certificate programs ranges from 18 to 60 hours, depending on the breath of the coursework.
+Some four-year institutions also offer certificate programs or bachelor's degrees in paralegal studies.
+Students with a bachelor's degree in a different field can complete a paralegal certificate program approved by the American Bar Association.
+The required semester hours for certificate programs ranges from 18 to 60 hours, depending on the breadth of the coursework.
 Prospective students will want to seek out approved paralegal programs that fit their needs in terms of flexibility, format, and degrees offered.

-Although it is not required for paralegals, employers may prefer candidates who have obtained certification.
-Several professional organizations offer credentialing programs for paralegals.
-Applicants who meet prerequisites like graduating from an approved paralegal education program or having prior paralegal work experience are eligible to take paralegal certification exams.
+Although it is not required for paralegals, employers may prefer candidates who have obtained certification, such as the Certified Paralegal credential offered by NALA or the PACE certification available from the NFPA.
+Applicants are required to meet prerequisites, like graduating from an approved paralegal education program or having prior paralegal work experience, are eligible to take paralegal certification exams.
 These tests measure concepts and skills relevant in the profession, and they can include multiple choice and essay questions.

 Additional Paralegal Requirements

 Although employers usually prefer applicants with relevant educational backgrounds, some firms hire individuals with bachelor's degrees in unrelated fields and provide paralegal training on the job.
 No matter what type of prior education an applicant has, certain qualities are particularly important to be successful as a paralegal.
 For example, paralegals need to have strong research and analytical skills to investigate cases and good communication skills to work effectively with lawyers.
 In addition, they may handle multiple cases at once, so organizational abilities are important.